muratk5n/thirdwave/en/README.md

 ---

-The adventures, horrors depicted in some movies are a throwback to an era when the nature dwarfed humans.
+The adventures, horrors depicted in some nature-adventure, monster whatnot movies are a throwback to an era when the nature dwarfed humans.
 Not the case anymore.
 The giant 30 meter whale would be conceptually more terrifying when humanity didn't have 300+ meter 100K ton aircraft carrier.

 ---